Rubix1991/com.rubix.unity.android.api/README.md

 toast.Show();
 ```

-Without a wrapper, you would need to manually resolve class names and methods, and the above code would look like this:
+Without the wrappers, you would need to manually resolve class names and methods, and the above code would look like this:

 ```
 using UnityEngine.Android;
 ...

 using var unityPlayer = new AndroidJavaClass("com.unity3d.player.UnityPlayer");
-using var currentActivity = unityPlayer.GetStatic<AndroidJavaObject>("currentActivity")
+using var currentActivity = unityPlayer.GetStatic<AndroidJavaObject>("currentActivity");
 using var toastClass = new AndroidJavaClass("android.widget.Toast");
 int lengthShort = toastClass.GetStatic<int>("LENGTH_SHORT");
 using var toast = toastClass.CallStatic<AndroidJavaObject>("makeText",